-Bucks County is home to seven wineries that offer a variety of sweet fruit wines and dry, European-style wines like Merlot and Sauvignon Blanc.
+Bucks County is home to 10 wineries that offer a variety of sweet fruit wines and dry, European-style wines like Merlot and Sauvignon Blanc.
 Some—like Wycombe Vineyard and Winery—are on historic farms owned by families that have lived in Pennsylvania for generations.
 Others like the iconic Sand Castle Winery were founded by Europeans drawing on a long heritage of wine-making tradition.
 Check out these offerings or the other special spots on the Bucks County Wine Trail.

 Enjoy Delaware Canal State Park

 At nearly 60 miles long, the towpath of Delaware Canal State Park connects historic towns, farms, and riverfront property spanning from Easton to Bristol.
 It’s the perfect place for runners, walkers, and bikers on a nice day.

 The state park itself is 830 acres, crossing two counties.
 In addition to the towpath, there is a 50-acre pond and 11 river islands, which keep the scenery interesting.
 Depending on the time of year, there are opportunities for fishing, hiking, boating, and cross-country skiing.
 The restored Locktender’s House in New Hope has exhibits on the history of the canal locks, and the adjacent Lock 11 shows how boats moved through the waterway.

 Stroll around New Hope

 One of the top places to visit in Bucks County, the riverfront town of New Hope is filled with shops, restaurants, natural attractions, and beautiful river views.
 Shop along Main Street, grab lunch at the New Hope Ferry Market, and ride the antique coaches of the New Hope Railroad.
 Stroll the bridge across the Delaware River to explore the equally lovely Lambertville, New Jersey, on the other side.